webclinic017/edgedb/docs/reference/edgeql/update.rst

 Update
 ======

-.. index:: update, filter, set
+.. api-index:: update, filter, set

 The ``update`` command is used to update existing objects.